Georgian Bay Birds

-The Brown Thrasher is a member of Mimidae, the avian family that includes mockingbirds and catbirds.
-The Mimidae are prodigious singers and talented mimics; the Brown Thrasher is believed to have a repertoire of as many as 1000 songs, many of them borrowed from other birds.
+The Brown Thrasher is member of Mimidae, the avian family that includes mockingbirds and catbirds.
+The Mimidae are prodigious singers and talented mimics; the Brown Thrasher is believed to repertoire as many as 1000 songs, many of them borrowed from other birds.
 Its song is typically short and loud, with two or three repetitions of single phrases before moving on.

-As might be suggested by its name and appearance, the Brown Thrasher is a territorially aggressive bird that will defend its nest as vigorously as a Red-winged Blackbird, meaning that humans and dogs risk a severely pecked head if they venture too near.
+As might be suggested by name and appearance, the Brown Thrasher is territorially aggressive bird that will defend it nest as vigorously as Red-winged Blackbird, meaning that humans and dogs risk severely pecked head of venture too near.

-A long and slender bird, the Brown Thrasher’s colouring and markings are similar to a Wood Thrush’s: reddish-brown upper parts and heavily streaked white underparts.
-They are fairly omnivorous in feeding preferences and will eat berries, seeds, nuts and invertebrates as they are available.
-Thrashers are partial to low tangled scrub as cover, and also for foraging and nesting, but they will often deliver their impressive vocal displays from a treetop or other prominent location.
+A long and slender bird, the Brown Thrasher’s colouring and markings are similar to Wood Thrush’s: reddish-brown upper parts and heavily streaked white underparts.
+Are fairly omnivorous in feeding preferences and will eat berries, seeds, nuts and invertebrates as available.
+Thrashers are partial to low tangled scrub as cover, and also for foraging and nesting, but they will often deliver their impressive vocal displays from treetop or other prominent location.

-Read more about the Brown Thrasher and listen to its song here.
+Read more about the Brown Thrasher and listen to song here.

 Black-and-white Warbler (Mniotilta varia)